tethysplatform/tethys/docs/getting_started/view.rst

 Filters
 -------

-Variables can be modified by filters which look like this: ``{{ variable|filter:argument1 }}``.
+Variables can be modified by filters which look like this: ``{{ variable|filter:argument }}``.
 Refer to the `Django Filter Reference <https://docs.djangoproject.com/en/1.7/ref/templates/builtins/#ref-templates-builtins-filters>`_ for a full list of the filters available.

 Tags
 ----